redbrick/open-governance/knowledge/policies/Escalation Policy.md

 modified: 2024-01-18T20:12:16
 ---

-When an issue arises in spaces governed by the [System Administrators](System%20Administrators) or [Events Officers](Events%20Officers), an escalation policy is provided to ensure a systematic way of dealing with it.
+When an issue arises in spaces governed by the [System Administrators](System%20Administrators), [Events Officers](Events%20Officers) or [Webmaster](Webmaster.md) an escalation policy is provided to ensure a systematic way of dealing with it.

 ## Why